 How To Protect Yourself From Electrical Accidents

-Electricity is a powerful and potentially dangerous force, and it is important to take steps to protect yourself from electrical accidents.
+Electricity is a powerful and potentially dangerous force, and it is important to protect yourself from electrical accidents.
 Here are some tips on how to protect yourself from electrical accidents:

 - One of the most important ways to protect yourself from electrical accidents is to always follow safety precautions.
 When working with or near electricity, make sure you are wearing the proper clothing and equipment.
 This includes rubber gloves and non-conductive shoes.
 Never touch electrical equipment with your bare hands.
 If you must work with exposed wires, use a tool made of non-conductive material, such as a plastic or wood stick.